-On behalf of the Board the Audit Committee monitors the integrity of the Company's statutory and regulatory financial statements, the appointment, remuneration, performance and independence of the external auditor and the role and effectiveness of the Company's internal audit and risk management function.
+On behalf of the Board the Audit Committee monitors the integrity of the Company's statutorv and regulatory Regulatory Accounts, the appointment, remuneration, performance and independence of the external auditor and the role and effectiveness of the Company's internal audit and risk management function.
 Continued challenge and engagement with management, the internal audit team and the external auditor, together with timely information, has enabled the Committee to discharge its duties and responsibilities effectively.